Welcome to Sunset View!

 Student safety is very important at Sunset View.
 We provide supervision for our students at all times during school hours.
 All school children receive periodic safety instructions regarding a variety of situations.
 We enlist your active support in this program and urge you to take the following actions:

-1. Please take the safest route to and from school (or the bus stop) with your child.
+· Please take the safest route to and from school (or the bus stop) with your child

 Students in grade 4 may ride bicycles to school.
 They are required to obey traffic laws regarding bicycle safety.
 They are required to wear a helmet.
 Please instruct your children to always lock their bikes.
 The school is not responsible for lost or stolen bicycles.
 They must be licensed and may not be ridden on school grounds.
 By law, skates, roller blades, and skateboards are not allowed on campus.

 Bus transportation is provided to eligible non-resident Sunset View students enrolled in the VEEP program.
-Students need to arrive at their designated stop 10 minutes before the scheduled pickup time before returning home to inquire about late buses.
+The VEEP program is no longer accepting new applicants.
+Students need to arrive at their designated stop 10 minutes before the scheduled pickup time.
 In the event a bus is late, please call the transportation office at 858-496-8460 prior to calling the school.

 VISITING THE SCHOOL/CLASSROOM OBSERVATIONS